holohup/yatube_api_en/README.md

 After installation, you'll be able to read the docs and test the project, using built-in web interface, or some kind of software (I would recommend **PostMan**)

+#### Keypoints

+- This implementation is built on viewsets.
+- JWT-tokens used for authentication.
+- Read-only access for unauthenticated users to all endpoints except for _/follow/_.
+- Authenticated users are allowed to modify/delete their own content, read-only access in all other cases.

 ### Installation

 ```